purva-kekan/Predictive-Analytics/README.md

 ## 📌 Project Overview

-This project explores machine learning approaches to predict the **play type** (Run or Pass) in NFL games.
-By identifying patterns in play-calling decisions, this model aims to enhance strategic decision-making for teams, improve fan engagement, and provide valuable insights to coaches, players, and analysts alike.
+The goal of this project is to use machine learning to forecast the best American football play types (run vs. pass).
+The analysis include data cleaning, feature engineering, model comparison, and assessment of significant factors impacting play-calling choices

 ---

 ## 📊 Problem Statement

-The objective is to classify whether the next play in a football game will be a **run** or a **pass** based on contextual game variables.
+The goal is to classify whether the next play in a football game will be a **run** or a **pass** based on contextual game variables.
 Accurate play-type prediction can offer a competitive edge in both defensive planning and in-game adjustments.

 ---